DOML-Lang/DOML/README.md

 > *Note: This spec is changing a whole lot!
 Until its marked at-least 1.0 you should regard it as unstable*

 This is the Specification document for DOML (Data Oriented Markup Language), which is a 'new' markup language that takes a different approach then most.
 It enacts to simulate a call-stack rather than simulate data structures, this allows it to represent a constructor like look rather than the usual {...} mess.
+Its simplicity can't be ignored, the entire ABNF is 80 lines including comments and nice indentation which is insanely small (especially considering TOML another 'minimalistic language' has a 219 line grammar which around ~2.74x larger)!

+## Why DOML?
+DOML was born out of a need, a need to have a markup language that stops functioning like just a text file and starts functioning like an integral part of the program, it was born out of an annoyance at writing code of loading a file in and either having to manually de-serialize/serialize or having to fiddle with an automatic serializer, and never knowing if the solution had a small typo in it.
+I finally 'cracked' and brought out the playground project and whiteboard when I saw someone building an entire application whose whole purpose was to just take data and build a JSON object, since it was easier then writing 50 billion `"` and braces, and was validated (unlike every other markup language on the planet).
+So I sat down at my desk and crafted DOML, a solution which I aimed to be efficient and to be practical to allow you to do whatever you need without much intrusion.
+Hopefully I'm correct.
+Further more DOML is simple, the first parser was < 300 lines, and today its < 2000 (due to the addition of bytecode and security), the entire ABNF fits in 80 lines and there are only TWO main rules (excluding comments) that is `creation` or `set` which either perform a constructor or set a variable within a variable created in a creation call.
+It has 0 keywords and only 5 operators (`...`, `=`, `,`, `@`, `;`)!
+Operators like `.` are part of the name, and other operators like `(`, `)`, `{`, `[`... (effectively any open/close brace/bracket/arrow/...) are replaced with `.` so the following are all the SAME call (simplicity mhmmmm); `.RGB(Normalised)`, `.RGB[Normalised]`, `.RGB<Normalised>` are all just `.RGB.Normalised`!

+## Objectives
+Efficient data serialization.
+Not only be fast, but also the avoidance of wasting memory.
+Removal of the separation between markup languages and your project, the burning of the obscure and ugly bridge to join the two islands together using a nice steel well constructed bridge that is easy to traverse and actually supports vehicles (maybe I went too far on this analogy?)...
+Further more it aims to be simple, the avoidance of 'arrays' and complex structures for implicit collections is key!

 ## A quick overview
-Till the website goes online I'll give a quick explanation;
 ```C
 // This is a comment
 @ Test        = System.Color ... // System is just a random name represents a 'root object', System.Color represents a 'object'